 Predictive scoring is a highly effective way to focus and align your sales and marketing efforts.
-Using machine learning, an effective predictive model lets you cut through all the noise to reach only the best possible leads and/or accounts.
+Using AI, an effective predictive model lets you cut through all the noise to reach only the best possible leads and/or accounts.

 That said, in this still relatively young and developing industry, you should be choosing your solution with your eyes wide open.